Need some Chinese learning activities for your kids ASAP? Here they are: 35+ EASIEST, low-prep activity ideas that you can do at home today!!!

 4. DIY tactile Chinese characters

-To encourage kids to interact with each Chinese character stroke, make tactile Chinese characters with puffy paint or glue!
+To encourage kids to interact with each Chinese character stroke, make tactile Chinese characters with puffy paint or glue.
+Once dry, the texture is interesting to touch, which can help with remembering the Chinese word.

 5. Flashlight word scavenger hunt